Hariharapura: Sri Math

-It is believed that the holy math of hariharapura was a consequence of Bhagavadpada Sri Adi Sankaracharya's visit to the village.
-During his visit, it is believed that he met young Krishna, hearing all information and moved by the divine vibrations of this place, chose to install Sri Chakra and consecrated Mother Sharadamba initiated Upadesha to Sri Krishna disguised as a gopala/cow-herd boy.
-And the Sri Adishankaracharya Sharada Lakminarasimha Peetamcame into existence.
-It is believed to be one of few Dharmapeetams established by the Sringeri shankaracharya.
+It is believed that the Holy math of Hariharapura was a consequence of Bhagavadpada Sri Adi Shankaracharya's visit to this village.
+During his visit, he met young Sri Yogi Krishna who came from Saurashtra Desha to then Dakshashrama (Present Day Hariharapura) & performed penance, moved by the divine vibrations of this place, Sri Adi shankaracharya chose to install Sri Chakra here and consecrated Mother Sharadamba & Jagadguru Adi Shankaracharya initiated Mantra Upadesha to Sri Yogi Krishna & later Sri Sureshwaracharya gave Sanyasa deeksha to Sri Yogi Krishna & Blessed him Yogapatta " Sri Swayamprakasha Krishna Yogeendra Saraswathi Shankaracharya "and from then Sri Adi shankaracharya Sharada Lakshmi Narasimha Peetam came into existence.